open-telemetry/oteps/text/0016-named-tracers.md

 **Status:** `approved`

-_Creating Tracers and Meters using a Registry mechanism and naming those Tracers / Meters in accordance with the library that provides the instrumentation for those components._
+_Associate Tracers and Meters with the name and version of the library which reports telemetry data by parameterizing the API which the library uses to acquire the Tracer or Meter._

 ## Suggested reading